RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv3/Decompilation/Building.md

 ### Android Studio error: "Interrupt/exception caught (code = 0xc0000005)" { id="android-exception-code-05" }

 This error occurs if your path is too long.
 Try moving the repository to a directory with a shorter path, such as a `GitHub` folder located in the root of the drive.

+## FAQ

+### I've built the decomp in the past and would like to rebuild it with the latest changes.
+How do I do this? { id="update-build" }

+If you still have all of the dependencies and other prerequisites for building the decompilation installed, you can run the command `git pull` in the cloned decompilation repository and then follow the [Compiling](#compiling) steps to update and rebuild the decompilation.
+If you don't have the prerequisites installed, you will have to start over from the beginning.